Mark-Assessment/N-Parsley-parsley-paw-parlour-m1-2/README.md

 - Family members were consulted to receive feedback on the overall design and functionality of the website.
 - Each link was tested on every individual page in order to ensure correct internal connection, as well as any external links.

+### Known Bugs

+- On Mobile Devices using Safari, some of the internal links appear blue instead of the specified text colour.